TomaszWoloszyn983/shopping-list-application/README.md

 - As a user I would like to mark items as bought, so the bought items will be separated from items to buy.

-- As a user I would like to mark items as bought, so the bought items will be separated from items to buy.

 - As a user I would like to edit or delete items.

 - As a user I would like to clear the list with one click after my shoppings are done, so I don't have to delete each item separately.

-- As a registered user I would like to be able to log in to get access to additional functions.
+- As a registered user I would like to be able to create an account so my shopping list are not visible to other users.

 - As a user I would like to be able to create more than just one list, so I can create separate lists for different occasions and different users.